Richard Merillat: Other positions

+Philanthropy

 Richard Merillat and his wife Lynette are well-known philanthropists in both Florida and Michigan.
 They are both involved in society.
 They maintain homes in both states which were designed by the late Robert Denning of Denning & Fourcade of New York City and Paris.
 They have three daughters: Wendy, Collette and Tricia.

 The Merillat Quarter Horse Farm was widely renowned with AQHA World Champions at Stud.
-It was donated to Michigan State University in 1996, the largest gift-in-kind received by the university and by the College of Agriculture and Natural Resources.
+It was donated to Michigan State University in 1996, the largest gift-in-kind received by the university and by the College of Agriculture and Natural Resources at Michigan State University.
 This included 80 acre, two premier stallions, 43 quarterhorses, two houses (each 1500 sqft in size), a 72-by-200 horse barn, a 72-by-100 breeding barn, an 80-by-200 arena, and storage building.

 The Merillats created the Merillat Scholars Program at Huntington University in Huntington, Indiana, a program providing financial assistance to students there who are members of the Church of the United Brethren in Christ, student leaders of Youth for Christ, or children of Huntington alumni.
 He is also on the Board of Trustees of Eckerd College in St. Petersburg, Florida.
 The college awarded him an honorary Doctor of Commercial Science degree. in 2002.